stjudecloud/workflows/best-practices.md

   - the `ncpu` parameter comes before inputs that allocate memory, which come before inputs that allocate disk space
     - This block of 2-3 inputs should come after all other inputs.
 - Most tasks should have a default `maxRetries` of 1
   - Certain tasks are prone to intermittent failure (often if an internet connection is involved) and can have a higher default `maxRetries`.
-This value should not exceed 3.
-- There are lower bounds for resource allocation
-  - Memory should be allocated a minimum of 4gb
-  - Disk size should be allocated a minimum of 10gb
-  - If the task is multi-cored, it should use at least 2 cpu by default
-  - These bounds were selected somewhat arbitrarily, but consistency is important for quickly identifying our light-weight tasks
-  - These bounds are subject to change pending a more empirical investigation
 - All tasks should have an output
   - This may be a hardcoded "dummy" output such as `String check = "passed"`
   - This ensures the task can be cached by runners.
 Tasks without outputs may be required to rerun on the same input due to a cache miss.